Moving Out of State

 Registration Refunds

 Virginia law does not require you to surrender your plates if you leave the state, but that's the only way to get a potential refund on your registration fee.
-You can apply for the refund provided you have six or more months remaining on your registration.
-To do so, complete the aptly named Application for Vehicle Registration Refund and mail it along with your old Virginia plates (they cannot be expired) to:
+You can apply for the refund provided you have 6 months or more remaining on your registration.
+To do so, complete the aptly named Application for Vehicle Registration Refund and mail it along with your old Virginia plates (they cannot be expired) to the address on the form.

 Your refund should arrive within 30 days.